 - Healer: Typically Clerics or Druids dedicate their resources toward keeping the party alive.
 However, Rangers that focus their stats toward Wisdom and their survive-off-the-land skills make them decent healers.
 Paladins with high Charisma can heal pretty well too, and their Lay on Hands ability only adds to make up for the lack of magical resources compared to traditional healer classes.

-- Defender(or “Tank”): Usually reserved for Barbarians (high hit points and damage reduction) or Paladins (heavy armor, built in self healing), Fighters that take certain fighting styles can up their defenses, impart penalties to attacks targeting nearby allies.
+- Defender(or “Tank”): Barbarians, who have high hit points and damage reduction, or Paladins, who have heavy armor and built-in self-healing, or Fighters, who select fighting styles that increase their defenses or impart penalties to enemies that target nearby allies.
 Spellcasters that put points into Dexterity can combine defensive spells to protect themselves (Mage Armor+Armor of Agathys or Shield) or focus on Constitution and gain extra hit points (Dragon Sorcery) so when the fight is in close quarters they won’t be so dependent on the Beefcake-Meat Shield squad to keep them alive.
-Druids that focus on Wild Shape basically get free hit points when they take on the form of Beasts, perfect for soaking up damage that won’t need to be healed.
+Druids that focus on Wild Shape get free hit points when they take on the form of Beasts, perfect for soaking up damage that won’t need to be healed.

-- Controller: Mostly reserved for Druids and Wizards and their battlefield management area-of-effect spells, their job is to muck up the field and lessen the capabilities of the bad guys to make killing them a bit easier.
-Rangers have some spells that can limit enemy mobility, Paladins have buff spells and ways to get the enemy to focus on them (even when they really don’t want to).
-When putting a party together in D&D, a well placed Assassin Rogue can eliminate the toughest enemy on the field before it even gets a turn under the right circumstances, putting the party in the driver’s seat for the rest of the battle (or if the enemy is demoralized they might surrender!).
+- Controller: This is reserved for Druids, Wizards, and their battlefield management area-of-effect spells.
+Their job is to hinder the ability of bad guys to make killing them easier.
+Rangers have spells that can limit enemy mobility.
+Paladins have buff spells and methods of getting the enemy to focus on them even when they don’t want to.
+When putting a party together in D&D, a well-placed Assassin Rogue can eliminate the toughest enemy on the field before it even gets a turn under the right circumstances, putting the party in the driver’s seat for the rest of the battle or if the enemy is demoralized they might surrender!

-- Striker: This role is a Fighter’s primary spot, dealing out tons of attacks (and by default, damage), with Rogue and their Sneak Attack bonus being the great equalizer for their lower defence and hit point totals.
+- Striker: This role is a Fighter’s primary purpose.
+The fighter deals tons of attacks and by default, damage.
+The Rogue and their Sneak Attack bonus are the great equalizer for their lower defense and hit point totals.
 However, a Warlock that combines Armor of Agathys and Hellish Rebuke (two signature Warlock spells) when hit, or casting Hex on a nasty foe for some extra damage can clear a field of baddies pretty quick too.
 Don’t discount a Paladin’s Radiant Smite ability, on a higher level critical hit, be prepared to have to borrow some dice form the player next to you!

 - Smartypants: Wizards know stuff.
-They are the only class that relies on Intelligence, D&D’s most underrepresented stat.
-Paladins and Barbarians usually take this as their “dumb stat” but let’s face it, even balanced characters have a least one low stat.
-What happens when the party has to figure out a complex puzzle?
-Or needs to think back to their schoolin’ for some tidbit of historical knowledge?
-Well, Rogues typically put some points into Intelligence to have a good Investigation skill (used for analyzing traps) and the Arcane Trickster even uses spells to enhance their shenanigans.
+They are the only class that relies on Intelligence, which is D&D’s most underrepresented stat.
+Paladins and Barbarians usually take this as their dumb stat, but even balanced characters have a least one low stat.
+What happens when the party has to figure out a complex puzzle or needs to think back to their schoolin’ for some tidbit of historical knowledge?
+Well, Rogues typically put some points into Intelligence to have a good Investigation skill, used for analyzing traps, and the Arcane Trickster even uses spells to enhance their shenanigans.
 Fighters who want to put some of that magic stuff to REAL use go with the Eldritch Knight option, combining combat skills with some magical defensive measures.
 If your party has no Wizard, these two options can make up the brainpower when putting a party together in D&D.

-- Scary Guy: Warlocks make a pact with otherworldly beings to receive (or steal) power that can manifest itself as a shadowy Hex or something with tentacles, things that can scare your enemies into submission.
+- Scary Guy: Warlocks make a pact with otherworldly beings to receive, or steal, a power that can manifest itself as a shadowy Hex or something with tentacles, things that can scare your enemies into submission.
 Barbarians can shout and flex to get their point across in an aggressive way.
 What about the Paladin?
-Sure, they usually take the “good cop” role in any interrogation but what happens when you need info fast and ol’ goody two shoes over there is just leaning against the wall waiting to head into the dungeon’s next room of death?
-Well, maybe they take that high Charisma stat and grab that goblin by the throat and Intimidate it by declaring that their Deity shall rain down holy Vengeance (a more aggressive path for a Paladin Oath) and suffering on every goblin alive.
+The Paladin will typically take the “good cop” role in any interrogation.
+What happens if you need information quickly and Mr. Goody Two-Shoes over there is just leaning against the wall?
+Well, maybe they could take that high Charisma stat and grab that goblin by the throat, and Intimidate it by declaring that their Deity shall rain down holy Vengeance, a more aggressive path for a Paladin Oath, and suffering on every goblin alive.
 Maybe their eyes turn to fire, thanks to the Bard creating a Minor Illusion?
 It’s pretty safe to say the info needed will come right quick.

-- Survivalist: Druids have a strong connection to nature, as do Rangers.
-Those classes are, at least right now, two of the least used classes in 5th edition D&D. They tend to get outshone by other classes, but any campaign that puts the party in extreme environments they are sorely missed.
-If you have a Fighter with the Outlander or Hermit Backgrounds, their past experience living off the land can come in handy.
-A Barbarian tribe would value Nature or Survival knowledge, so some childhood training before puberty hit (and it became all about getting swole) would make perfect sense.
+- Survivalist: Druids and Rangers have a strong connection to nature and are two of the least used classes in 5th edition D&D. They tend to be outshone by other classes, but they are sorely missing in any campaign that puts the party in extreme environments.
+If you’re playing as a Fighter with the Outlander or Hermit Backgrounds, their experience living off the land might come in handy.
+A Barbarian tribe would value Nature or Survival knowledge, so some childhood training before puberty hit and life became all about getting swole, would make perfect sense.

-This was a lot to take in all at once, and there are certainly more ways than what’s above that the different classes can have overlapping talents.
-The trick is to talk things out with your party mates and work with one another when putting a party together in D&D. Sometimes not having a certain skill or ability handy can be part of the fun, but with that dreaded “1” lingering like a dark cloud over every D20 roll the more versatile the party can be the better off you’ll all be.
-So, have a little “team meeting” before the first session, introduce your characters to each other and talk about where you see your character going.
+There are numerous ways in which different classes can have overlapping talents.
+The trick is to work with your group when putting a party together in D&D. There are times when the absence of a single skill or ability can be part of the fun.
+However, the dreaded Nat.
+1 lingers like a dark cloud over every D20 roll.
+So, the more versatile the party is, the better off you’ll all be.
+Meet with your group before the first session.
+Introduce your characters and then discuss how you each see your characters developing.

-Above all else, make the character you WANT to make, but don’t short change yourself or your party by not taking advantage of D&D’s efforts to give every player as much choice as possible when building their character.
-With supplements like Xanathar’s Guide to Everything adding even more options, there’s plenty of room to play the same class more than once and have a totally different play experience when putting a party together in D&D. Happy adventuring friends!
-Oh, yeah be sure to perform the proper animal sacrifice to the D20 gods for me, they don’t seem to be accepting mine (based on my rolling lately anyhow)……..
+Above all else, make the character you WANT to make.
+Don’t short change yourself or your party by not taking advantage of D&D’s efforts to give every player as much choice as possible when building their character.
+Supplements like Xanathar’s Guide to Everything add even more options.
+There’s plenty of room to play the same class in more than one campaign and still have a different play experience when putting a party together in D&D. Happy adventuring friends!
+Oh, yeah!
+Be sure to perform the proper animal sacrifice to the D20 gods for me, based on my latest rolls they don’t seem to be accepting mine.